grapefruit-games/grapefruit-games.github.io/sportslike/index.markdown

 ## How to think about sports with SPORTSLIKES

 1. **Think about sports books, shows, or movies.** <br /> *Imagine a game about a high school football coach trying to do the right thing, or a clueless tourist coaching a pro soccer team.*
-2. **Think about real-life athletes.** <br /> *Picture a game about a breakdancing professor, overly-endowed gymnast, or teenage darts prodigy who's never needed a fake ID.*
+2. **Think about real-life athletes.** <br /> *Envision a game about a breakdancing professor, overly-endowed gymnast, or teenage darts prodigy who's never needed a fake ID.*
+3. **Think about local sports.** <br /> *Picture a game about a little league team, an after-work softball league, or retirees playing bocce ball.*
-3. **Think about sports news or history.** <br /> *Visualize a game about a basketball superstar trying to fall asleep after getting traded with no warning.*
+4. **Think about sports news or history.** <br /> *Visualize a game about a basketball superstar trying to fall asleep after getting traded with no warning.*
-4. **Think about people who work in sports.** <br /> *What if we had games about looking for smuggled beer, cleaning stadium urinals, or throwing hot dogs?*
+5. **Think about people who work in sports.** <br /> *What if we had games about checking bags for smuggled beer, cleaning stadium urinals, or throwing hot dogs?*
-5. **Think about sports.**
+6. **Think about sports.** <br /> *Sports aren't just entertainment products to consume -- sports are also things that people do every day, everywhere.*

 It's most obvious when a game thinks via in-game text / audio / visuals, but it is also possible for a game to think via its controls, systems, or community.